lzim/mtl/blue/session01/s01_facilitator/mtl_session01_say.md

     - Attention to detail; and

-    - Committment to process improvement and the use of data to improve care.
+    - Commitment to process improvement and the use of data to improve care.

 3. Some considerations for choosing a standing meeting time are

     - Whether the team works at a central location or is geographically dispersed;

     - Clinic schedules; and

     - Clinicians' availability.

 4. All team members will receive a post-session email the week after each session from the *Modeling to Learn* staff, with Done and Do reminders and links to the necessary resources; and another pre-session email the week of the upcoming session.